Legal Research and Writing Skills PG (11445.2)

 Expectations of students include:

-- You are required to treat all University staff and fellow students with respect and courtesy at all times.
+You are required to treat all University staff and fellow students with respect and courtesy in all interactions and communications.

 See Student Charter for more information.